-Modern molecular techniques, including sequencing of ribosomal RNA genes and mitochondrial genes (cox1, nad1, and ITS), offer a reliable basis for accurate identification of pathogen species and genotypes.
+Current trends in molecular epizootology are influenced by global strategies of international organisations - FAO, WHO and WOAH, united within the framework of the "One Health" concept.
+According to updated recommendations of the World Organisation for Animal Health (WOAH, 2024), priority is given to the use of highly accurate molecular methods - PCR, sequencing and bioinformatics analysis - for epizootological surveillance, especially with respect to zoonoses transmitted from wild animals.
+Molecular techniques, including the sequencing of ribosomal RNA genes and mitochondrial genes (cox1, nad1, and ITS), provide a reliable basis for the accurate identification of pathogen species and genotypes.
 These advanced techniques not only facilitate the identification of previously unrecognised genotypes and haplotypes but also enable more efficient tracing of transmission routes and identification of infection sources.
-This is especially important given the high geographic variability exhibited by Echinococcus species, which may lead to different epidemiological patterns and challenges in disease management.
+This is especially important given the high geographic variability exhibited by

+Echinococcus species, which may lead to different epidemiological patterns and challenges in disease management.